-2. Any person arriving from a location outside the 50 states or the District of Columbia must immediately self-quarantine for 10 days upon arrival in Rhode Island unless and until that person obtains a negative COVID-19 test result from a specimen taken on day 5 or later upon arrival in Rhode Island

-(day 0) and self-quarantines until day 7 or later upon arrival in Rhode Island (day 0).
+- 2. Any person arriving from a location outside the 50 states or the District of Columbia must immediately self-quarantine for 10 days upon arrival in Rhode Island unless one of the following exemptions applies: - a. the person obtains a negative COVID-19 test result from a specimen taken on day 5 or later upon arrival in Rhode Island (day 0) and self-quarantines until day 7 or later upon arrival in Rhode Island (day 0); or